Can You Bail Out if Charged with a Federal Case?

 Why Do You Need a Federal Criminal Defense Lawyer?

-There are other ways people can get out in a federal case, but those are probably the two most common ways.
+People can get out in a federal case in other ways, but those are probably the two most common ways.
 The judge could also let the person out without having to post any bond, just that they promise to appear at all of the court dates and not violate any terms or conditions of their release.

 So, there are ways to get out of a federal criminal case.
 Your first move should be to hire an experienced federal criminal defense attorney.
 I've been doing this for almost 30 years.
 I worked for the prosecutors early in my career.
 I worked for a superior court judge, and then in 1994, I started doing federal cases and helping people just like you.